notmaintained/converspace/README.md

     * This will send out a notification to each of the resources in the content with an ActivityStream payload describing the activity (comment, mention, like, share, etc.)
       * This notification will be kinda like a Pingback post request to the resources ActivityURI (specified via a HTTP header or HTML Link element) with an ActivityStream Payload and an auth token + TokenVerifcationURI in the header.
         * The Pingback receiver (ActivityURI) will make a POST request to the TokenVerifcationURI along with the token to confirm that the pingback originated from the said TokenVerifcationURI.
+        * This Pingback like notification system could also be used for private/group messaging in the future.